-1. Officials should work to keep offensive linemen legal, and they should attempt to determine whether a Team A player is a lineman or a back, especially in the free-blocking zone.
-However, the offense may not present confusing, deceptive formations, such as when players who are eligible by number line up in "noman's land" near or inside the free-blocking zone making it difficult to tell whether they are on the line of scrimmage and covered by other receivers.
-Officials should call formation fouls only when obvious or when warnings to players and coaches have been ignored.

-- 2. At the snap, if a Team A player is clearly behind the rear of the snapper and obviously not on the line of scrimmage, the player is considered a back.
-If this causes Team A to have more than four backs, a foul should be called without warning. - 3.
-Officials should not be technical when determining whether a wide receiver or slot back is on or off the line of scrimmage.
-However, a wide receiver lined up clearly and entirely more than one yard off the line of scrimmage is considered in the back in the backfield.
-When in question, the formation is legal. - 4.
+- 1. Officials should work to keep offensive linemen legal, and they should attempt to determine whether a Team A player is a lineman or a back, especially in the free-blocking zone.
+They should call formation fouls only when obvious or when warnings to players and coaches have been ignored. - 2.
+At the snap, if a Team A player is clearly behind the rear of the snapper and obviously not on the line of scrimmage, the player is considered a back.
+If this causes Team A to have more than four - backs, a foul should be called without warning. - 3.
+Officials should not be technical when determining whether a wide receiver or slot back in off the line of scrimmage.
+When in question, work to determine that the formation is legal. - 4.
 Wide receivers and slot backs lined up outside of a tight end should be ruled on the line of scrimmage and covering the tight end if there is no stagger between their alignment. - 5.
-For routine plays, the formation is legal if there is any question.
-When slot and wide receivers line up on routine plays and there is necessarily a question as their alignment, a stagger between the two indicates that one is on the line and the other is off the line. - 6.
+For routine plays, the formation is legal if there is any question. - 6.
 Trick or unusual plays require the highest degree of scrutiny, and formations must be completely legal when teams run them.